Luxembourg Garden in Spring 13 copyright French Moments

 Maria de’ Medici, widow of the King of France, Henri IV, later acquired the estate.

-The Italian born Queen wished to create a building to remind her of the Pitti Palace as well as establishing gardens evoking those of Boboli in Florence.
+The Italian-born Queen wished to create a building that would remind her of the Pitti Palace and establish gardens evoking those of Boboli in Florence.

 Maria commissioned the construction of the palace (current Luxembourg Palace) from Salomon de la Brosse.